A patchy-particle 3-dimensional octagonal quasicrystal: Results

-Finally, we also explored what happens in a one-component system of the 8-patch particles (the patches are now allowed to self-interact).
-The diffraction pattern and BOOD for a large cluster are shown in Fig.\ \ref{fig:1componentp8}(a) and (b) and exhibit features expected of an octagonal quasicrystal.
+We also explored what happens in a one-component system of the 8-patch particles (the patches are now allowed to self-interact).
+The diffraction pattern and BOOD for a large cluster are shown in Fig.\ \ref{fig:1componentp8} and exhibit features similar to that of an octagonal quasicrystal.
 However, the situation is more complex than for the previous systems.
-The assembled cluster shows increased facetting (the surfaces of the quasicrystals (e.g.\ Fig.\ \ref{fig:crystal}(c) and S2) are by contrast significantly rougher) and repetitive patterns.
-As is clear from the slices in Fig.\ \ref{fig:1componentp8}(c) and (d) the cluster consists of multiple crystalline domains.
+The assembled cluster shows increased facetting (the surfaces of the quasicrystals (e.g.\ Fig.\ \ref{fig:crystal}(c) and S5) are by contrast significantly rougher) and repetitive patterns that suggest local periodicity (Fig.\ \ref{fig:1componentp8} and S5).
+As is clear from the slices in Fig.\ \ref{fig:1componentp8}(e) and (f) the cluster consists of multiple crystalline domains.
 Due to the coherent boundaries between the domains, a structure with an overall approximate eight-fold symmetry results.
 The crystalline domains are based upon the crystal illustrated in Fig.\ \ref{fig:crystal}(a) but that has deformed to allow the additional patches that would not otherwise be involved in bonding to form bonds with some of the relatively close second neighbours (in the ideal octagonal QC the second neighbours are at a distance of only 1.2156 times the nearest neighbours (Fig.\ \ref{fig:OQC}(e)).
-These extra interactions lead to the additional rings of peaks in the BOOD compared to the previous systems; other consequences are a larger average coordination number (nearly 6 (Table S6)), a shorter repeat in the periodic direction and differences in the radial distribution function (particularly associated with the second peak).
+These extra interactions lead to the additional rings of eight smaller peaks in the BOOD that are not present in the previous systems and that occur closer to the symmetry axis.
+Other consequences of this change in local structure are a larger average coordination number (nearly 6 (Table \ref{tab:sims})), a shorter repeat in the periodic direction (Fig.\ S7) and differences in the radial distribution function.
+In particular, there is now no longer a peak close to $1.36\,\sigma_\mathrm{LJ}$ because the distortion causes some of the second neighbours to be incorporated into the first peak and the others to be pushed to larger separations (Fig.\ \ref{fig:OQC}(e)).